memiiso/opendbt/docs/EXAMPLES.md

 p.load_dbt_tasks(dag=dag, start_node=start, end_node=end)
 ```

-## Create page on Airflow Server to serve DBT docs

-While its very practical to use airflow for dbt executions, it could also be used to server dbt docs.
+## Integrating dbt Documentation into Airflow

+Airflow, a powerful workflow orchestration tool, can be leveraged to streamline not only dbt execution but also dbt
+documentation access.
+By integrating dbt documentation into your Airflow interface, you can centralize your data
+engineering resources and improve team collaboration.

 here is how:
-**Step-1:** Create python file under airflow `/{airflow}/plugins` directory, with following code.
+**Step-1:** Create python file.
+Navigate to your Airflow's `{airflow}/plugins` directory.
+Create a new Python file and name it appropriately, such as `dbt_docs_plugin.py`.
+Add following code to
+`dbt_docs_plugin.py` file.
-Adjust the given path to the folder where dbt docs are published.
+Ensure that the specified path accurately points to the folder where your dbt project generates its documentation.
 https://github.com/memiiso/opendbt/blob/a5a7a598a3e4f04e184b38257578279473d78cfc/tests/resources/airflow/plugins/airflow_dbtdocs_page.py#L1-L6

-**Step-2:** Restart airflow, and check that new link `DBT Docs` is created.
+**Step-2:** Restart Airflow to activate the plugin.
+Once the restart is complete, you should see a new link labeled
+`DBT Docs` within your Airflow web interface.
+This link will provide access to your dbt documentation.
 ![airflow-dbt-docs-link.png](assets%2Fairflow-dbt-docs-link.png)

-**Step-3:** open the link and browse dbt docs.
+**Step-3:** Click on the `DBT Docs` link to open your dbt documentation.
 ![airflow-dbt-docs-page.png](assets%2Fairflow-dbt-docs-page.png)